People briefly (usually for less than a minute) feel as if they or their surroundings are moving or spinning when they move their head.

-The symptoms of benign positional vertigo are
+The symptoms of BPPV are

 Although the symptoms are not dangerous, they may lead to falls or other accidents if an episode occurs while a person is in a possibly unsafe situation such as driving a car.

-Sometimes imaging tests (such as gadolinium-enhanced magnetic resonance imaging) are done when doctors are not sure whether the vertigo is being caused by another, possibly dangerous, disorder.
+Sometimes imaging tests (such as gadolinium-enhanced magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more ) are done when doctors are not sure whether the vertigo is being caused by another, possibly dangerous, disorder.

-BPPV is easily treated.
-The particles simply need to be moved out of the posterior semicircular canal and into a part of the ear where they do not cause symptoms.
+Displaced particles can often by moved out of the posterior semicircular canal and into a part of the ear where they do not cause symptoms.
 Doing so requires a somersault-like maneuver of the head, called a canalith repositioning maneuver, such as the Epley maneuver.
-This maneuver immediately improves vertigo in about 90% of people.
+This maneuver immediately lessens vertigo in about 90% of people.
 Repeating the maneuver may help a few additional people.

 Very rarely, surgery is needed.